Stormwater general permits

 We use stormwater permits to limit the amount of pollution that drains into lakes, rivers, and marine waters.
 The permits are guided by both the federal water pollution permit program and state laws.

-Stormwater "general" permits apply to certain types of facilities that are similar in their processes and type of wastewater produced.
+Stormwater general permits apply to certain types of facilities that are similar in their processes and type of wastewater produced.
 See our other general water quality permits that regulate specific categories of discharge, such as boatyards or wineries, which release treated storm/wastewater to either surface or groundwater.

 We issue individual water quality permits for one specific entity where discharge characteristics are variable and do not fit a general permit category.
 Storm water

-Find a stormwater general permit
+Learn more about a stormwater general permit

-Find permit data
+Find permit information

 • Permits and application data